adam-lynch/adam-lynch.github.io/src/writing/flexible-data-tables-with-css-grid/index.md

 Columns must have a minimum width and therefore only so many can fit into the viewport.
 As a result this table will be vertically and horizontally scrollable for a lot of salespeople.

-:::figure flexible-data-tables-with-css-grid/resizing-window.gif How the layout varies per window width.
+:::figure resizing-window.gif How the layout varies per window width.
 Sorry the GIF is a bit janky, I provide some interactive examples below.
 :::

 To begin with, we lay the table out as best we can using regular old-school table-layout CSS.
 Next, I'll show you how we enhance it with CSS Grid.
 Following that, how we leverage Grid to allow users to resize columns, which would be a lot more awkward with regular table-layout CSS.